DevilHand420/Devilhand420/README.md

 ### Hi there 👋
 ## Welcome to My GitHub Playground! 🚀

-Hey there, fellow tech enthusiasts! 👋 I'm **Dikshant**, a relentless explorer of the digital universe, currently pursuing my **MCA** at Chandigarh University.
+I'm **Dikshant**, a relentless explorer of the digital universe, currently pursuing my **MCA** at Chandigarh University.
 Armed with a thirst for knowledge and a passion for Artificial Intelligence and Machine Learning, I'm on a mission to decode the secrets of the digital realm. 🎓💡

 ### 💻 What I Do